-The reservoir system of the MKARNS is part of a larger navigation and flood control plan for the Arkansas River in Oklahoma and Arkansas.
+The reservoir system of the MKARNS is part of a larger navigation and flood control plan for the Arkansas River in Oklahoma and Arkansas, and not part of the proposed action.
 Authorization for construction of the reservoirs on the MKARNS came principally from the passing of the various Flood Control Acts (1936, 1938, 1944, and 1962) and subsequent amendments to the original legislation.
-Additionally, the Rivers and Harbor Act incorporates upstream reservoirs in Oklahoma that have the capacity to control flows on the MKARNS into the multipurpose plan for the system.
+Additionally, the Rivers and Harbors Act incorporates upstream reservoirs in Oklahoma that have the capacity to control flows on the MKARNS into the multipurpose plan for the system.